eburghar/rconfd/README.md

 path, `user` and `mode` set the owner and file permissions on successful manifestation.

 `secrets` is a map of json value inserted in an `extVar` variable before interpreting the jsonnet template.
-The key is a path from a backend and value is the name of top level key inside the `secrets` jsonnet extVar.
+The key is a path following the following syntax `backend:args:path`, and the value is the name of the top level key inside the `secrets` jsonnet extVar.

 There are currently 3 backends:
-- `vault`: fetch a secret from the vault server (`-u` argument) using `role`
+- `vault`: fetch a secret from the vault server using args as a `role` name
 - `env`: fetch the environment variable and parse it as a json
 - `file`: fetch the content of the file and parse it as a json value

 The secrets are collected among all config files (to fetch each secret only once) and the `cmd` is executed if any of the config file change after manifestation.

-`paths` is a list of additional jsonnet library paths if your template used anything other than stdlib.

 # Example template